 - Comfort items, such as a blanket or favorite toy, to help keep the pet calm and comfortable

-Hill's recommends the following Seven Tips to Ensure Your Pet's Safety in an Emergency:
+Hill's Pet Nutrition recommends the following additional Tips to Help Ensure Your Pet's Safety in an Emergency:

-- Ensure your pet can be identified by either a microchip or collar ID tag and that contact information is up-to-date.
+- Ensure your pet's identification by using a microchip or collar ID tag, and make sure that your contact information is up-to-date.

 - Display a pet rescue decal on your front door or window to let first responders know there is a pet in the house.
 Include your veterinarian's contact information.

-- Learn where your pet likes to hide in your house when they are frightened.
-Finding them quickly will help you evacuate faster.
+- Learn where your pet likes to hide in your house when frightened.
+Finding your pet quickly will help you evacuate faster.

 - Identify a location to take your pet if you need to leave your immediate area.
 Keep in mind that disaster shelters for people may not be open to pets.
 Scout hotels and motels with pet-friendly policies and ask relatives or friends if they could house you and your pet.